MeddahAbdellah/py-unsure/README.md

-# Unsure
+# unsure

-`Unsure` is a library for creating operations on uncertain or ambiguous values, utilizing an inference endpoint to determine transformations and comparisons.
+`unsure` is a library for creating operations on uncertain or ambiguous values, utilizing an inference endpoint to determine transformations and comparisons.
 It's meant to leverage ai while yielding predictable and invariant results.

 ## Installation